 If you have ever wondered why one patch on your shin keeps coming back while another spot clears up in days, the answer usually lies in which of these five drivers is at work.
 Understanding which ones apply to you helps you target treatment instead of throwing every cream at every patch.
 For a deeper look at the underlying biology, see our guide to the root causes of atopic dermatitis.

-1. Genetic skin barrier dysfunction.
-The two most common filaggrin gene mutations are present in approximately 9% of healthy people in Northern European populations and substantially raise the risk of atopic dermatitis by weakening the skin's water-holding proteins.[8]
+- Genetic skin barrier dysfunction.
+The two most common filaggrin gene mutations are present in roughly 9% of healthy people in Northern European populations, about 1 in 11, and substantially raise the risk of atopic dermatitis by weakening the skin's water-holding proteins.[8]
 If your skin gets dry easily, this is often part of the reason.

-2. Venous insufficiency.
-Faulty valves in leg veins let blood pool, raise capillary pressure, and leak fibrin and inflammatory cells into surrounding tissue, eventually producing stasis dermatitis.[9]
-This is unique to the legs.
+- Venous insufficiency.
+The one-way valves in your leg veins can wear out and stop latching, like a gate that no longer clicks shut.
+Blood then pools, pressure builds in the smallest blood vessels, and inflammatory proteins and cells seep into the surrounding tissue, eventually producing stasis dermatitis.[9]
+This driver is unique to the legs.

-3. Contact triggers.
-Detergent residue on pant legs, shaving micro-trauma, fabric dyes, and fragranced lotions are common culprits.
+- Contact triggers.
+Detergent residue on pant legs, tiny nicks from shaving, fabric dyes, and fragranced lotions are common culprits, and the rash often appears exactly where the fabric or product touched.
 See our list of how irritation can spread for context.

-4. Friction and sweat in flexural areas.
-The skin behind the knees is repeatedly stretched and creased, and sweat trapped in the fold disrupts the lipid barrier.[6]
+- Friction and sweat in skin folds.
+The skin behind the knees is stretched and creased all day long, and sweat trapped in the fold breaks down the thin layer of protective oils that holds water in, much like a bandage worn too long on damp skin.[6]

-5. Microbiome imbalance.
+- Microbiome imbalance.
 Healthy skin hosts a diverse mix of microbes, like a well-balanced garden, but eczema-prone skin loses that diversity and lets Staphylococcus aureus (a common skin bacterium) take over and release toxins that fuel inflammation.
 This bacterium is found on eczema patches in most patients across studies.[10]
-Moisture pooling on the lower legs can make the imbalance worse.
+Moisture pooling on the lower legs may worsen the imbalance, though microbial patterns differ by body site (feet, for example, are not typically S. aureus-dominated).

 Eczema with Blisters on Legs: When to Worry

-Blisters or weeping change the urgency of the situation.
-Acute eczema flares can produce vesicles (small fluid-filled bumps) and clear oozing as inflamed skin loses its seal, which is not the same as infection, though the two can coexist.
+Most leg eczema simply itches and flakes, but sometimes a patch starts to bubble or leak clear fluid, and that changes the urgency.
+Acute flares can produce vesicles (small fluid-filled bumps) and oozing as inflamed skin loses its seal, much like a window screen with a tear in it.
+That is not the same as infection, though the two can coexist.
 Resist the urge to dry weeping skin aggressively, because gentle care usually heals it faster than alcohol or astringents, which can deepen the barrier injury.
 For more on this, see our guide to managing weeping eczema.

 The bigger concern is secondary infection.
 Because S. aureus is so commonly present on eczema patches, broken skin can tip from inflamed to infected, and secondary skin infections are well-documented complications of flares.[11]
 Eczema herpeticum, a rare but serious infection caused by the herpes simplex virus spreading across eczema-damaged skin, requires urgent antiviral treatment.[12]